 I love researching boutique style character accommodation and new exciting excursions, and with this experience I really enjoy putting together extraordinary trips to India and Sri Lanka for clients so that they can discover the part of the world I know and love so much.

-Along with trips to India previous adventures have included volunteering stints in East Africa, a trek to Everest Base Camp, a few years living on Australia's eastern coast, and a business degree with French.
-I am a self-confessed adrenaline junkie and love the excitement and exhilaration when a trip finally comes together.
+Along with trips to the Indian Subcontinent previous adventures have included volunteering stints in Africa, a trek through Tibet to Everest Base Camp and a few years living on Australia's eastern coast.
+I love good food, current affairs and planning future trips over a glass of wine with friends.

 I'll never forget when…